opencivicdata/docs.opencivicdata.org/api/index.rst

 Common Parameters
 -----------------

-The following (optional) parameters are common to all API endpoints:
+The following (optional) parameters are common across API endpoints:

 **fields**
     The fields parameter can be used to specify which fields you want to be returned in the